-Historic Little Italy bakery, America's original Italian pastry shop & espresso bar since 1892.
-Famous for cannoli & espresso.
+Historic Little Italy bakery since 1892.
+America's original Italian pastry shop & espresso bar.
+Famous for cannoli & festive vibes.

 Important Note